Medical Schools That Don't Require the MCAT: What You Should Know

 Montclair State University

-Montclair State University offers their Health Careers Program in collaboration with Rutgers-New Jersey Medical School (R-NJMS).
+Montclair State University offers a Health Careers Program in collaboration with Rutgers-New Jersey Medical School (R-NJMS).
 Throughout the first four years of the program, students can major in Biology, Chemistry, Biochemistry, or Molecular Biology before matriculating into medical school for the final four years.

 The program targets students who are academically capable and show an early passion for medical school but may not have the financial means to attend.
 Comprehensive support is given to students throughout the baccalaureate portion of their degree.